The Monster (novella): Reception and legacy

 The Monster is sometimes compared to Mary Shelley's Frankenstein (1818).

 The Monster received mixed to positive reviews from contemporary critics.
 Before its publication, Crane's friend Joseph Conrad wrote while responding to a partial draft: "the damned story has been haunting me ...
 I think it must be fine."
 William Dean Howells, an early champion of Crane, proclaimed the novella to be "the greatest short story ever written by an American".
 The Spectator concluded that The Monster alone would have cemented Crane's literary reputation; its reviewer wrote, "If Mr. Crane had never written anything else, he would have earned the right of remembrance by this story alone."

 The reviewer for The Critic dismissed it as "an unpleasant story ...
 There is humor in the telling, but it is humor of a rather grim character."
 Julian Hawthorne, son of author Nathaniel Hawthorne, also ultimately disliked the novella, calling it "an outrage on art and humanity".
 He did, however, point to the similarities between Crane's "monster" and Victor Frankenstein's creation in Mary Shelley's most famous work, stating that Crane, like Shelley before him, successfully depicted an innocent outsider being tormented by townspeople who are themselves made monstrous by their irrational fears.
-Other critics have since echoed the comparison between Shelley's character and Henry Johnson; Elizabeth Young explained the parallels in that, similar to Frankensteins narrative—in which "a male body is hideously transformed in a scientist's laboratory and brought back by the scientist from the dead—Johnson's disfigurement takes place in a doctor's laboratory, and it is Trescott that ultimately saves him.
+Other critics have since echoed the comparison between Shelley's character and Henry Johnson; Elizabeth Young explained the parallels in that, similar to Frankensteins narrative—in which "a male body is hideously transformed in a scientist's laboratory and brought back by the scientist from the dead"—Johnson's disfigurement takes place in a doctor's laboratory, and it is Trescott that ultimately saves him.

 The Monster and Other Stories was the last collection of Crane's work to be published during his lifetime.
 In the mid-20th century, the novella received a resurgence of critical attention, especially in regard to studies of race relations in late 19th-century New York.
 Critic Chester L. Wolford wrote that the story "reveals truths not socially accepted for almost another hundred years.
 The story is, indeed, an excoriation of social conditions for the blacks, but more important ... it is an excoriation of all communities, all societies, in all places and all times."
 African-American author Ralph Ellison called The Monster, alongside Mark Twain's Adventures of Huckleberry Finn, "one of the parents of the modern American novel".
-In a 1999 article, critic James Nagel stated that "no other work of short fiction in the decade was more important thematically, and nothing until William Faulkner's "The Bear" so enriched the genre of the United States.
+In a 1999 article, critic James Nagel stated that "no other work of short fiction in the decade was more important thematically, and nothing until William Faulkner's 'The Bear' so enriched the genre in the United States".
 Screenwriter and director Albert Band adapted Crane's novella for the 1959 film Face of Fire, starring Cameron Mitchell as Dr. Trescott and James Whitmore as Johnson.
 Unlike in the original story, Johnson was depicted as white, and his first name was changed from Henry to Monk.